fvcalderan/spong/README.md

 ## Prerequisites
 The only prerequisite to run Spong is the `curses` library for Python.
 If you run GNU/Linux or macOS, it's very likely that it's already installed.
-On Windows, though, unfortunately it's not installed by default and there may not be a direct equivalent (with the same exact function names and stuff), so I suggest running Spong on WSL/WSL2.
+On Windows, though, it's required that you `pip install windows-curses`.

 ## Running Spong
 There are two different ways to run the game: as host and as guest/client.
 To